AguaClara/Textbook/Textbook_Creation_Help/example_aguaclara_rst.rst

 ***********************************************
 Functionality in RST and AguaClara Convention
 ***********************************************
-This file will explain how to use RST functionality including images, tables, code, equations, and both internal and cross-document refereces.
+This file will explain how to use RST functionality including images, tables, code, equations, and both internal and cross-document references.
 Additionally, this document is intended to define convention for this textbook project.
 Any syntax included in this document should be used when contributing to the textbook project.
 If you come across a function for which there is no convention, please edit this file to include it here.